Seven Signs it’s Time to Raise Your Rates

 How to Know When It's Time to Raise Your Rates Dakota Design Co Business Operations Consulting for Interior Designers

-How to know when it’s time to raise your rates?
+How to know when it’s time to raise your rates as an interior designer?
 One of the things I do with my 1:1 clients to fully understand their pricing is to review their financials, their market, their processes, and their team.
 Because I work exclusively with designers, I see pricing across the US, Canada, and a few other countries and know what businesses are charging, what their markups are, what their team structure is, how streamlined their processes are, and more.

 And just about 100% of the time, interior designers are undercharging.
-So far in the last five+ years, I’ve only had one client who I felt was overcharging, based on their hourly rate.
-Sure, I’ve had clients who I felt were adding unnecessary steps to the process (and therefore increasing the billings to the client) but if I’m just considering the hourly rate, there has only been ONE.
+Since 2017, I’ve only had one interior design business owner client who I felt was overcharging based on their hourly rate.
+Sure, I’ve had clients who were adding unnecessary steps to the process (and therefore increasing the billings to the client) but if I’m just considering the hourly rate, there has only been ONE.

 So, before jumping into this post, I’m going to guess you have a feeling your pricing is off, which is why you’re here.
-And I’m also making an assumption that you are taking excellent care of your clients, providing them with fabulous results, and have received client testimonials confirming these facts.
+And I’m also going to make an assumption that you are taking excellent care of your clients, providing them with fabulous results, and have received client testimonials confirming these facts.

 Here are some clues it might be time to raise your rates.